dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 Note the name of the single pod currently running the app: **file-uploader-1-k2v0d**.
 The container called `file-uploader-1-build` is the builder container that deployed the application and it has already terminated.
 A service has been created for our app but not exposed yet.

-&#x3009;Let’s fix this:
+&#8680; Let’s fix this:

     oc expose svc/file-uploader

-&#x3009;Check the route that has been created:
+&#8680; Check the route that has been created:

     oc get route/file-uploader